- The immune system is the body’s natural defence system.

 Different types of anti-HIV drugs target these different steps.

-To find out more about HIV treatment, you may find some of our information booklets useful, including Anti-HIV drugs and Taking your HIV treatment.
-You can find all the leaflets in the series at www.aidsmap.com/booklets.
+To find out more about HIV treatment, you may find some of the pages in our HIV treatment section helpful.